 - Erlanger Medical Group, a partnership between Erlanger and UT College of Medicine Chattanooga and comprised of over 200 physicians and 56 practices, offers care in specialties ranging from family medicine to fellowship trained cardiologist.

 - Erlanger Cancer Center offers an extensive clinical research program and the most advanced technology in radiation therapy, as well as a Resource Center, community outreach programs and support groups for cancer patients.

 - Erlanger has the region’s only kidney transplant program and offers the less invasive laparoscopic kidney removal.

 - Erlanger was the first Chest Pain Center in Tennessee, Georgia, or Alabama, sixth in the U.S. accredited by the Society of Chest Pain Centers and Providers and 16th in the U.S. to earn the highest level Accredited Chest Pain Center with PCI.

-- The region’s first Wound Care Center, featuring Level I accredited hyperbaric treatment, is based at the Erlanger Baroness campus.
+- The region’s first Wound Care Center, featuring Level I accredited hyperbaric treatment, is based at Erlanger Baroness Hospital.

 - Erlanger is the home of the Chattanooga Association for Pastoral Care, a clinical training program for area ministers and laypersons.

 - Erlanger offers the region’s largest hospitalist program with General Internists delivering 24/7 full-time inpatient care.